Toroidal Cartesian Products Where One Factor is 3-Connected: Classifying toroidal , where .

-In this section, we address the first part of Question \ref{question1} and provide a conjecture for the second part of Question \ref{question1}.
-This first requires us to introduce a new class of graphs.
-A graph $G$ is \textbf{outer-cylindrical} if it embeds on the $2$-sphere such that there are two distinct faces whose boundaries collectively contain all the vertices of $G$.
+In this section, we fully address both of questions from above.
+Recall that a graph $G$ is \textbf{outer-cylindrical} if it embeds in the plane or the $2$-sphere such that there are two distinct faces whose boundaries collectively contain all the vertices of $G$.
 Since the class of outer-cylindrical graphs is closed under taking minors, the Graph Minor Theorem of Robertson and Seymour \cite{RoSe2004} implies that there is a finite list of minor-minimal obstructions for this class of graphs, which were then determined by Archdeacon--Bonnington--Dean--Hartsfield--Scott \cite{ArBo2001}.
-Following their notation, we will use the abbreviation OC to stand for outer-cylindrical and NOC to stand for non-outer-cylindrical.
-The following proposition motivates our interest in OC graphs.
+The following proposition motivates our interest in outer-cylindrical graphs.